berwynhoyt/wordstar-keys/xremap/README.md

     ./install
 ```

+If you do install the service as above, then changes to keymap at `~/.config/xremap/wordstar.yml` will take effect immediately.
+If you have trouble, see Customization below.

+### Linux Support

-If you use [Gnome Wayland](https://github.com/k0kubun/xremap#gnome-wayland) (I don't), xremap may need this extra installation step provided in that link.
+If you use Gnome Wayland (I don't), xremap may need [this extra installation step](https://github.com/k0kubun/xremap#gnome-wayland) provided in that link.

 I have tested this installer on Linux Mint, and I expect it will work on most desktop Linux distributions.
 If it doesn't work for your Linux and you can fix it, then please create a pull request.
 For other Linux operating systems, more settings may be required: see the installation notes at [xremap](https://github.com/k0kubun/xremap).